-As said in The History of Fashion: From the 1900s to Today, after the Industrial Revolution, new technologies were adopted, like the sewing machine.
+As said in The History of Fashion: From the 1900s to Today, after the Industrial Revolution, factories adopted new technologies, like the sewing machine.
 Making clothes became easier, cheaper, and quicker.
 Dressmaking shops emerged to cater for the middle classes and soon the demand started increasing.
 Around this time, sweatshops emerged, along with problems with the working conditions of employees and rampant consumption.

 Clothing production consumes resources and contributes to climate change.
 According to Fashion Revolution, the raw materials used to make fast fashion clothes require land and water, or the extraction of fossil fuels.
 This means that the production itself is already cruel to the environment.

 Also, as said, the products are disposable.
-Once the material doesn’t have quality, after a couple of times using a piece of clothing, it will have to be put away.
+Once the material doesn’t have quality, after a couple of times using a piece of clothing, it will become trash.
 That practice increased the amount of textile waste.

 The bad impact of fast fashion doesn’t leave behind the social impact issues.
-To ensure the small prices of the clothes, the employees in this industry work in conditions similar to slavery, receiving ridiculous wages and putting their lives and the lives of their families at risk.
+To ensure the small prices of the clothes, the employees in this industry work in conditions similar to slavery.
+They receive ridiculous wages and, also, put their lives and the lives of their families at risk.

-All this is evidenced in the documentary The True Cost.
+You can see all of this in the documentary The True Cost.
 The movie shows the reality of these workers and also talks about the Rana Plaza tragedy, in which over 1,000 men and women lost their lives while making our clothes.